Luck in Trading and Favorable Distributions

 That being said, a smart trader must be conscious of the possibility of outcomes and not just a single outcome.
 I spoke about this in my Chatwithtraders.com/103 interview, but I want to reiterate the point as I am often asked about it to this day.

 In the interview I spoke about this graph below that shows two different trading systems that have very similar backtests.
 The black line on the left represents system A’s backtest and the black line on the right represents system B’s backtest.
-For our intents and purposes let's assume the two individual backtest results are "similar" enough.
+For our intents and purposes let’s assume the two individual backtest results are “similar” enough producing the same P&L over the same number of trades.

 These graphs are the “distributions of outcomes” so many successful traders speak about.
 This picture makes it quite obvious which system you would want to trade even though system A and system B have very comparable backtests (black lines).

-You can also see that System B (part of the green possibilities) was extremely unlucky and preformed way worse than most of the green possibilities.
+You can also see that System B (part of the green possibilities) was extremely unlucky and performed way worse than most of the green possibilities.

 Moving forward… do you want to count on Mother Market to give system A the same extremely favorable luck? or do you want to bet on system B’s luck evening out?